noeppi-noeppi/extintcode/README.md

 oint(iint()/iint());
 ```

-SO now you might be wondering: *Why did it compile the first example then?* This is because the compiler will resolve compile time constants whenever possible.
+So now you might be wondering: *Why did it compile the first example then?* This is because the compiler will resolve compile time constants whenever possible.
 So the first example is equivalent to:

 ```
 $V 2.0